moodlehq/mdlrelease/README.md

     ./prerelease.sh --type on-demand

+Note that most of the time we also release stable branches together with a master on-demand, if that is the case we use the following command instead:

+    ./prerelease.sh --type weekly
+    # Overwrite weekly master branch with an on-demand master.
+    ./prerelease.sh --type on-demand

 By default this script prepares the branches and gives you the commands to push.
 It doesn't actually push up to the integration server. there is an optional argument *-p* which if specified pushes the updated branches to the integration repository.